 I say it’s a big part of the story but not all of it as emotional wounds can run very deep, open wounds that have never properly healed and because of this more vulnerable to their band-aids “falling off.”
 But if these wounds are given proper attention while practicing the “habits of happiness,” now that can really pack a positive punch!

-As a therapist who helps people remove the obstacles that prevent happiness individually and in their relationships, I have extensively observed what emotionally ails people that also impact happiness.
-Below are two lists, falling under the categories of, “relationship to self” and “relationship to others.”
-They are based on my observations and life experience, not to be considered set in stone but merely a loose assessment.
+As a therapist who helps people remove the obstacles that prevent happiness individually and in their relationships, I continue to observe how people experience happiness or allow themselves to experience it.
+I see this in two paradigms, falling under the categories of, “relationship to self” and “relationship to others.”
+They can be used as a loose assessment.
 As you read through each, stop and close your eyes for a moment to reflect upon what comes up for you.
 Make a mental note of areas for possible work.

 Your Relationship to Self